Sasha-Solo/Nicolas-Cage-App/README.md

 # Nicolas Cage App 🎬
-A data-driven interface that presents fun and insightful facts about Nicolas Cage's filmography.
-This app was built with Streamlit, and showcases Nicolas Cage's unique contributions to cinema through data visualizations.
+This is a data-driven interface that presents fun and insightful facts about Nicolas Cage's filmography.
+This app is hosted with Streamlit, and showcases Nicolas Cage's unique contributions to cinema through data visualizations.

 ## App Features

+Here are some of the features the app provides:
 - **Top Movies**: View the highest-rated Nicolas Cage films with key details.
 - **Rating Distribution**: Visualize how Cage's movies perform across rating categories.
 - **Genre Diversity**: Explore the genres in which Cage made his mark.
-- **Career Timeline**: See the number of movie releases over time.
+- **Career Timeline**: See the number of movies Cage has acted in over time.

 ## Dataset